 Estancia Rolito is a family run farm in a gorgeous setting, surrounded by a beautiful lenga forest, which is perfect for hiking.
 You can stop by for lunch, for tea (or better, mate!) or even sleep there.
 I stopped for little over one hour and the welcoming owners Pepe (senior and junior) and Annie took me for a walk around the property and explained the charm and challenges of living in such an isolated place – the main one appears to be that of dogs that roam around Patagonia and attack sheep (to the point that some farms, including Rolito, facing so much damage and financial loss, switched to farming cows).

 Estancia Rolito can be visited as part of Tierra Turismo tour to Cabo San Pablo.
+You can book the tour here.

 Visit Tierra del Fuego National Park